lbussy/rpi-wifi-checker/README.md

     ***Script doDaemon.sh complete.***
     pi@raspberrypi:~ $

-I've tested this on Stretch, but it should work on Wheezy.
-The only part I have any question about are the commands:
+I've tested this on Stretch as well as Buster, but it should work on Wheezy as well (but you should really upgrade if you are on a system that's that old.)
- - iwconfig
- - ip

-If you want to be sure, go ahead and issue those two commands at the command line.
-They won't make any changes without arguments.
-As long as they don't return `command not found` it all should work as-is.
 After the new service is running, issue the command `sudo systemctl status wificheck` and you should see something like:

     ● wificheck.service - Service for: wificheck
        Loaded: loaded (/etc/systemd/system/wificheck.service; enabled; vendor preset